 Last month, the St. Jude IRONMAN 70.3 Memphis broke ground for its inaugural event at Shelby Farms Park.
-Our team had the pleasure of attending the weekend-long event and providing an exclusive recovery opportunity for participating athletes.
+Our team had the pleasure of attending the weekend-long event and providing an exclusive recovery opportunity for participating athletes (the link has been updated for 2022 St. Jude IRONMAN 70.3 Memphis participants).
 Campbell Clinic Orthopaedics was the official medical provider for the event and three of their physicians, Dr. Benjamin Grear, Dr. David Richardson and Dr. Jeffrey Sawyer, crossed the finish line on race day as Ironmen.

 From nutrition to performance training, there’s a lot of preparation that goes into preparing for an Ironman competition.
 We recently had the opportunity to catch up with Dr. Richardson and Dr. Sawyer to hear about their experience and what they did to get ready for the competition.